mbezuidenhout/woocommerce-bookings-extensions/README.txt

 = 1.2.1 =
 * Fix: Linked products field in admin section has missing bookable products from options list

+= 1.4.0 =
+* New: Added global route to show a page for upcoming bookings

+= 1.4.1 =
+* Fix: Global search form would be blocked without ajax query being sent

+= 1.4.2 =
+* New: In the admin calendar view for the day show more details than just the order number.

 == Frequently Asked Questions ==